Talent-Catalog/talentcatalog/CONTRIBUTING.md

 ## Fork & create a branch

+We [collaborate with issues and pull requests], using the [fork and pull model].

-If this is something you think you can fix, then [fork Active Admin] and create a branch with a descriptive name.
+If this is something you think you can fix, then [fork TbbTalent] and create a branch with a descriptive name.

 A good branch name would be (where issue #325 is the one you're working on):